 Today’s architects often spend most of their time in front of a monitor, often working on multiple projects simultaneously.
-Upgrading a monitor is therefore a decision that requires careful analysis of factors like specifications, brands and prices.
+Upgrading a monitor is a decision that requires analysis of factors like specifications, brands, and prices.
 Size and resolution are the most important features for architects to consider given the level of detail they require, but other factors also come into play.

 You can also view our top picks for the best CAD monitors.